On Discriminative Probabilistic Modeling for Self-Supervised Representation Learning: DPM over a Continuous Domain

 In Section~\ref{sec:gen}, we show that simply choosing a uniform $\tilde{\q}$ as in GCL to approximate the measure of popularities $\q$ (i.e., the sum of conditional probability densities) leads to a non-diminishing term in generalization error.
 Next, we present a new way to approximate the measure of popularities $\q$.
 For brevity, we denote by $E(\cdot,\cdot)=E_{\w_*}(\cdot,\cdot)$ that corresponds to the real conditional density $p(\y\mid\x)=p_{\w_*}(\y\mid\x) = \frac{\exp(E_{\w_*}(\x,\y)/\tau)}{\int_\Y \exp(E_{\w_*}(\x,\y')/\tau)d\mu(\y')}$.
 Thus, for any $j\in[n]$ we have

 where the last step $\diamondsuit$ is due to the MIS-based Monte Carlo integration and its error decreases when $n$ increases (See Prop.~\ref{prop:vg} in App.~\ref{sec:mis_general}).
-Since the expression in \eqref{eq:sum_prob} is implicit, we propose a non-parametric method to approximate $\q$ by solving the following convex optimization problem:
+Note that~\eqref{eq:sum_prob} can be expressed as a root-finding problem $\q = \mathbf{F}(\q)$ for some mapping $\mathbf{F}:\R^n \to \R^n$.
+Since directly solving~\eqref{eq:sum_prob} is expensive, we propose a non-parametric method to approximate $\q$ by solving the following convex optimization problem:

 The following theorem characterizes the set of optimal solutions to~\eqref{eq:prob_zeta} and its relationship to $\q$. \begin{theorem} The optimal solution to \eqref{eq:prob_zeta} is unique up to an additive scalar.
 In other words, if $\boldsymbol{\zeta}_*$ belongs to the optimal solutions set $\Z_*$ of \eqref{eq:prob_zeta}, then $\boldsymbol{\zeta}_* + c\mathbf{1}_n$ is also in $\Z_*$ for any $c\in\R$.
 Moreover, if we define the set $\Q_* \coloneqq \{\exp(\boldsymbol{\zeta}_*/\tau) \mid\boldsymbol{\zeta}_* \in \Z_*\}$, then any $\bar{\q} \in \Q_*$ satisfies the following equation